 The diet of a seal is generally just fish.
 They use their whiskers to locate prey, specifically in cloudy water.
 Seals are entirely adapted to life underwater and can feel the slightest movement in the water.

 Seals use this ability to “see” in turbulent waters and to find where the fish are.
 They use this sense of feeling the slightest movements up to an estimated distance of up to 100 meters.
 Seals can also determine the fish’s size and shape at that distance.

 Seals are not selective on the prey they catch and eat, although what they eat does vary per season, depending upon what food is available.

 Mostly, seals forage in shallow coastal waters, usually on the seabed.
 However, they will occasionally feed in mid-water.
 Seals dive for just a few minutes, swallowing their prey whole underwater.

 They will also bring larger catches up to the surface.
 Once they are on the surface, they shake and bite them into smaller pieces before swallowing.
-Seals often regurgitate prey underwater and immediately swallow it again to get rid of any excess sand and water consumed.
+Seals often regurgitate prey underwater and immediately eat it again to eliminate any excess sand and water consumed.

 Suppose you want to know if whales breastfeed while underwater; I have written an article.
 You can find it here.